Find all the latest marketing trends on the J&C Blog.

 Direct mail marketing has been around a while.
 In fact, the first time we saw it in its current form was in 1872.
 The piece was a one-page catalog.
 Since then, direct mail has evolved into many forms.
 Even in an age of endlessly evolving technology, direct mail is still works.
 But technology and direct mail are not mutually exclusive.
 In fact, new technologies can enhance your direct mail efforts and result in a higher response rate.

 There are a number of ways direct mail can use recent technology to connect with customers and drive better responses.
 Below three major ways to consider for your next campaign.

 Augmented Reality (AR)

-J&C has a long history as a marketing agency creating direct mail that engages and drives response for our customers.
-Over our 36-year we have seen direct mail evolve.
-If you are looking to discuss different direct mail strategies and/or tactics, let us know.
+J&C has a long history creating direct mail that engages and drives response for our customers.
+Over our 37 years in the industry, J&C has embraced the evolution of direct mail.
+If you are looking to discuss different direct mail strategies and tactics, contact J&C today.

-Download the Direct Mail Best Practices Ebook below.
+And make sure to download the Direct Mail Best Practices eBook by clicking the button below.